What is a Translation Management System (TMS)

 Table of contents

-- What functions does it require?
+- What functions does a Translation Management System require?

 - Benefits of using a TMS